Politics in Luton

 Luton, England, is a unitary authority, and remains part of the ceremonial county of Bedfordshire.
-Luton is currently represented by 48 councillors of the Luton Borough Council, the Bedfordshire Police and crime commissioner, and two MPs in the constituencies of Luton North and Luton South and South Bedfordshire.
+Luton is represented by 48 councillors of the Luton Borough Council, the Bedfordshire Police and crime commissioner, and two MPs in the constituencies of Luton North and Luton South and South Bedfordshire.

 Between 1999 and 2010, Luton was additionally represented by the East of England Regional Assembly.

 History

 Prior to the Local Government Act 1972, Luton had been a county borough, but still part of the county of Bedfordshire.
-However, with the abolition of the county boroughs, Luton was fully integrated into Bedfordshire and its county council.
-This wasn't to last however, as in 1992, the Local Government Commission for England, recommended that Luton be made into a unitary authority and be separate of the county council.
+With the abolition of the county boroughs, Luton was fully integrated into Bedfordshire and its county council.
+In 1992, the Local Government Commission for England, recommended that Luton be made into a unitary authority and be separate of the county council.
 The government agreed and this was enforced from 1997 onwards.

 Luton remains part of Bedfordshire for ceremonial purposes and one Lord Lieutenant serves for the whole ceremonial county.